CartoDB/carto-react-template/README.md

 ### Testing the template generation

-> ⚠️ Important: remember to synchronize the changes applied to your `template/package.json` with `template/package.dev.json` and `template.json` and remove the `template/package.json` file before testing.
+> ⚠️ Important: remember to synchronize the changes applied to your `template/package.json` with `template.json` and remove the `template/package.json` file before testing or execute `yarn clean` to clean it automatically.

 You can test the template locally by calling `create-react-app` specifying the folder of this project: